ucbrise/cs294-rise-fa16/metadata.md

 4. Google Goods exists within the restricted Google ecosystem of applications, protocols and APIs.
 What research opportunities might arise in trying to work with 3rd-party systems?

+5. The Adelfio/Samet paper makes use of CRFs, which are a popular probabilistic model for sequential data like text.
+Would deep LSTM networks be an interesting alternative in this context?
+Note also that many tables have visually identifiable features when rendered; is there a role for convolutional networks in extracting tabular structure?

-4. The Gulwani CACM '15 article argues that Inductive Programming is particularly useful for "small data", where "the number of examples is small but the hypothesis space is large (Turing-complete)".
-How do you view that claim vis-a-vis other learning techniques we've seen?
+6. The Gulwani CACM '15 article argues that Inductive Programming is particularly useful for "small data", where "the number of examples is small but the hypothesis space is large (Turing-complete)".
+How do you view that claim vis-a-vis ML techniques we've seen?
 How does it relate to application scenarios we foresee in the RISE lab?

-5. FlashExtract and the Adelfio/Samet work address similar problems but make different assumptions about user interaction.
+7. FlashExtract and the Adelfio/Samet work address similar problems but make different assumptions about user interaction.
 What are those differences?
 Do the techniques depend critically on their choices of inputs/outputs, and if so how?

 <!--